kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-10-23-gulp-tutorial-6-images-vector-fonts.markdown

 - automation
 ---

 This is the 6th part of my series *Introduction to Gulp.js*.
 The last article was very long and complicated.
-This time it’s a easy one: I will show how I move my images and generate vector fonts.
+This time it’s a easier one: I will show how I move my images and generate vector fonts.

 {% figure image-figure attribution %}
 <img src="/assets/images/artikel/gulp-tutorial-6.jpg" alt="A Mini Gulp with water">